Snokkkkeee/Bloombox/README.md

 This awesomeness is under MIT License.
 That means it’s free for all you plant nerds and techies to jump in!

-This version should evoke more excitement and human interest.
-Feel free to tweak it further to make it even more tailored to your project!!